kaby76/swigged.llvm/README.md

 up some of the problems with the original wrapper in SharpLang, adds more tests of the API, and adds several examples.

-Note: I found the documentation for LLVM-C and LLVM quite frustrating.
+Notes: I found the documentation for LLVM-C and LLVM quite frustrating.
 The build scripts in this project were derived mostly by trial and error, from the documentation in LLVM (http://llvm.org/docs/CMake.html ) and Android cmake (https://developer.android.com/ndk/guides/cmake.html ).
 The examples here were culled and derived from a variety of sources.
 The equivalent of the Kaleidoscope example is not provided here because it focuses too much on compiler construction and little on the API itself.
+Swigged-llvm is used in another project I am writing, [Campy](http://campynet.com/), which compiles CIL into GPU code for parallel programming.

 # Targets